ppougjYT/BattleBlock-Theater-baf-Toolkit/README.md

 - Make sure the output folder exists or can be created.
 - For packing, ensure all required DDS files are present in the specified folder.
 - If you encounter permission errors, run the script with appropriate permissions or in a writable directory.

-## License

-These scripts are provided as-is for educational and archival purposes.